abc202313746/abc202313746.github.io/content/authors/admin/_index.en.md

 ---
-# Display name
 title: SookYoung In

-# Is this the primary user of the site?
 superuser: true

-# Role/position
 role: 'Jeonbuk National University — Computer Science Student'

-# Make this page searchable
 searchable: true

-# Profile photo (put `avatar.jpg` in this folder to use it)
 avatar: avatar.jpg

-# Short bio
 bio: Frontend & UX-focused.
 Projects in Database, Operating Systems, and Data Structures.

 status: